The Ottawa County Department of Emergency Management

 Fax number: 785-392-3605

-We would like to thank everyone for stopping by and registering for the drawing.
-We still have weather radios available for $7.85 at the Emergency Management Office.
+We still have NOAA weather radios available for the reduced price of $7.85 at the Emergency Management Office.

 The Ottawa County Emergency Management Department exists to help citizens and local governments mitigate against, prepare for, respond to, and recover from all types of emergencies and disasters.